 Think you know parmesan cheese?
+Italian parmigiano reggiano cheese, regulated by the government's DOP guidelines, is one of Italy's most famous regional foods.
 We recently got an education about cheesemaking in Bologna, where recognizing and appreciating quality is the key ingredient of the Italian Days Food Experience.
 Well that, and the amazing food feast at the end.

 Check out this labor of love in creating Parmigiano Reggiano - the undisputed King of Cheese - over a decade to produce and just a second to wash down.